 If you step on a nail and have not had a tetanus shot in the last five years, how soon should a person be vaccinated?
 24 hours?
 48 hours?

-If you suspect you have been exposed to tetanus, there are certain common symptoms you can watch for.
-The most frequent symptom is a stiff jaw, followed by a stiff neck, and then muscular stiffness and spasms throughout the body.
+Once the bacterium finds its way into the body, it may produce a toxin that spreads systemically.
+It also interferes with the central nervous system, producing muscle stiffness, rigidity, or spasms.
+For those that suspect they’ve been exposed to tetanus, there are a number of symptoms to watch out for — the most frequent symptom is a stiff jaw, followed by a stiff neck, and then muscular stiffness and spasms throughout the body.
 Other symptoms include difficulty swallowing, restlessness and irritability, fever, headache, and sore throat.
-Symptoms can be localized, with muscle contractions in the part of the body where the infection began, or it can be generalized, affecting the whole body.
-Tetanus symptoms can appear anywhere from a few days to several weeks after tetanus bacteria enters the body.
+More serious complications include broken bones (due to involuntary spasms), pneumonia, difficulty breathing, cardiac arrest, and death.
+Symptoms may be localized, with muscle contractions in the part of the body where the infection began, or they may be generalized, affecting the whole body.
+Tetanus symptoms appear anywhere from a few days to several weeks after the tetanus bacteria enters the body.

-Health care providers diagnose tetanus based on a physical exam, looking for tell-tale signs like muscle spasms, stiffness, and pain.
-Laboratory tests are generally inconclusive.
-If someone is suffering from tetanus, treatment can consist of medications like a tetanus antitoxin, which can neutralize any toxin that hasn't yet combined with nerve tissue, or antibiotics, used to fight tetanus bacteria in the body.
-Tetanus has a mortality rate of 25 percent in the United States and 50 percent worldwide.
-This is why prevention via vaccination is so critical — it's easy, relatively cheap, and close to 100 percent effective.
-Almost all cases of tetanus occur in people who've never been immunized or who haven't had a tetanus booster shot within the preceding ten years.
+A diagnosis of tetanus based on a physical exam, looking for tell-tale signs such as muscle spasms, stiffness, and pain.
+Currently, laboratory tests are unable to diagnose tetanus.
+Once diagnosed, a treatment plan may consist of medications such as a tetanus antitoxin, which neutralizes any toxin that hasn't yet combined with nerve tissue, or antibiotics, which are used to fight tetanus bacteria in the body.
+With tetanus mortality rates as high as 25 percent in the United States and 50 percent worldwide, prevention via vaccination is especially critical — it's easy and close to 100 percent effective.
+In fact, almost all cases of tetanus have occurred in people who've never been immunized or who haven't had a tetanus booster shot within the preceding ten years.

-A tetanus vaccination causes the body to respond to an inactivated form of the tetanus toxin by developing antibodies.
-The vaccine is usually given to children as part of the diphtheria and tetanus (DTaP) shot.
-The DTaP vaccine consists of a series of five shots, typically given in the arm or thigh to children between two months and six years old.
-It is then recommended that adolescents get a booster shot between the ages of 11 and 18, and that adults receive a tetanus booster every ten years.
-It's especially critical to make sure your booster is up to date when traveling internationally, as tetanus may be more common and less treatable overseas.
+The tetanus vaccination works by causing the body to respond to an inactivated form of the tetanus toxin, thereby developing antibodies.
+The vaccine is usually given to children as part of the diphtheria, tetanus, and pertussis (DTaP) shot.
+After the initial series of shots, it’s recommended that adolescents get a booster shot between the ages of 11 and 18, and that adults receive a tetanus booster every ten years.
+It's best to make sure your booster is up-to-date when traveling internationally, as tetanus may be more common and treatment may be less accessible overseas.